jKot59/Portfolio/Sites/README.md

-WordPress is easy made with pure html and css.
+Site WordPress-is-easy uses pure html and css.

 The look shop is my second work where i started use scss.
 Later i wanted rework it with using BEM and JavaScript.
 BEM and JS were applied to the slider and the menu 'CATEGORIES' in a page products.html